-- Have citizens been provided opportunity to consent or not consent to exposure to roadside herbicides, drift and residues? - Have citizens been provided ways to withdraw themselves or their families from the spray exposures if they do not wish to be exposed? - Have citizens, particularly those with certain disabilities, been notified about details of roadside sprays and provided alternative routes where they will not be exposed? - 23.
+- Have citizens been provided opportunity to consent or not consent to exposure to roadside herbicides, drift and residues? - Have citizens been provided ways to withdraw themselves or their families from the spray exposures if they wish to not be exposed? - Have citizens, particularly those with certain disabilities, been notified about details of roadside sprays and provided alternative routes where they will not be exposed? - 23.
 Right of experimental subjects to be protected from injury, disability or death